Code-Institute-Submissions/The-Monkees-14/README.md

 ## UX

  The main focus throughout creating this website was to create a way for people to find out everything there is to know about The Monkees.
-Fans and people who are just learning about The Monkees can discover infomation all about the band members, listen to their music, find out where the band are play, look to buy tickets and even get in contact if they wish to book the band for events.
+Fans and people who are just learning about The Monkees can discover infomation all about the band members, listen to their music, find out where the band are playing, look to buy tickets and even get in contact if they wish to book the band for events.

 ### User Stories